The Best European Christmas Markets Road Trip: A One Week Itinerary

 3) Choose the things you want to see in each city

 Once you’ve got a rough plan of the countries and cities you want to cover, it’s time to plan what you want to see.
 Google Maps is a great resource which allows you to save locations as pins, plot routes and plan your own walking tours of a city.
-GPS My City is also a fantastic resource, which gives detailed information on all the major (and not so major!) sights in each city, and provides suggested walking routes as well as letting you design your own.
+GPS My City is also a fantastic resource, which gives detailed information on all the major (and not so major!) sights in each city and provides suggested walking routes as well as letting you design your own.
 DIY walking tours can be a great way to see a new city and are free too!
-Most Europeans cities are walkable, or have an Old Town that is walkable, so this is a great way to see your main points of interest in one day.
+Most European cities are walkable or have an Old Town that is walkable, so this is a great way to see your main points of interest in one day.

 4) Planning the route